UW-MLGEO/MLGEO2022_sangsong/ml-sogos/README.md

 - This notebook goes through the steps to prepare the ship, float, and glider data into Pandas Dataframes.
 - Processed dataframes are saved under the folder `gridded-vars/`
-- Original data files are saved under the golder `data/`
+- Original data files are accessed under the folder `data/`

 - For the gliders, we start with the 'L3' glider datasets ('level-3' processed dataset from APL, gridded and interpolated.
-See notes from Jeff Schilling, APL-UW, at bottom) which have already been processed into "gp" (gridded-pressure) and "gi" (gridded-isopycnal) xarray Datasets.
+See notes from Jeff Schilling, APL-UW, at bottom)
+- Glider data have been processed into "gp" (gridded-pressure) and "gi" (gridded-isopycnal) xarray Datasets.
+- Argo float data and GO-SHIP bottle data are imported from public access databases, described below.

 2. Once the processed DataFrames are ready, open sogos_overview.ipynb

-- This notebook contains the ML scripts to run three different versions of a Random Forest model
-- RF model is trained on ship/float data, then used for prediction along the glider track.
+- This notebook contains the ML scripts to run four different versions of a Random Forest model.
+The models are first trained on different sets of features from the ship/float data, then used for pH prediction along the glider track.

-Many major functions are stored in the sogos_module.py module which can be imported.
+Many major functions are stored in the sogos_module.py module which can be imported into each notebook.

 ## Data Sources and Links: